ybgskr12/Reforestation/README.md

-## How do you make holy water?
-You boil the hell out of it.
+## What kind of award did the dentist receive?
+A little plaque.